 THE MUSICBaby Driver could be termed a musical as it is so integral to the screenplay.

 But this isn’t always true for all movies involving chase scenes.
 Most chase scenes have music written in later to give the reader and the viewer a sense of pacing.

 Others, like the Fast and Furious franchise to the original Italian Job, rely heavily on music.
 The music and sound editing drives the sounds of crashes and revving engines.
 Music adds intensity, and provides strong guidelines for how to film a car chase.

-Now that we the essentials of the scene let’s take an even deeper look at how Edgar Wright scripted the all-action sequence that follows the set up.
+Now that we have the essentials of the scene, let’s take an even deeper look at how Edgar Wright scripted the all-action sequence that follows the set up.

 The beginning and the end of the scene have a sparse one line of dialogue and the rest is all action.

 Don’t be afraid to use all action lines if that’s what you want on-screen.